learn-co/learn-lint/lib/learn_linter/valid_contributing.md

 ## Raising an Issue to Encourage a Contribution

-If you notice a problem with the curriculum that you believe needs improvement but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
-Include relevant snippets of the content and/or screenshots if applicable.
-Curriculum owners regularly review issue lists and your issue will be prioritized and addressed as appropriate.
+If you notice a problem with the curriculum that you believe needs improvement , but you're unable to make the change yourself, you should raise a Github issue containing a clear description of the problem.
+Include relevant snippets of the content and screenshots if applicable.
+Curriculum owners regularly review issue lists, and your issue will be prioritized and addressed as appropriate.

 ## Submitting a Pull Request to Suggest an Improvement